jerbaroo/database-generic/README.md

 # database-generic

-Database agnostic typeclass to access generically persisted data.
+Database-agnostic interface to generically persisted data.

 ## Introduction

 Explanation of the above:
-- Database agnostic typeclass: the typeclass is called `MonadDb` and you must specify how it can communicate with your database (e.g. PostgreSQL server)
+- Database-agnostic interface: the interface is called `MonadDb`, and you must specify how it can communicate with your database (e.g. PostgreSQL server).
-- Generically persisted data: you can derive the necessary instances for your data types via `Generics` (or write your own instance).
+- Generically persisted data: you can derive the necessary instances for your data types via `Generics`.
 This will enable `MonadDb` to read/write instances of your data types to/from your database.

 A key intended feature of this library is that the typeclass `MonadDb` can be used either server-side or client-side.
-Allowing your client application (e.g. web app) to use the same functions to access data as you use server-side.
+Allowing your client application (e.g. web app) to use the same functions to access your data as your server-side does.

 Another important intended feature is an optional `servant` server.
 Merely provide an instance of `MonadDb` so the server knows how to communicate with